subgero/rest-api/README.md

 ![Static Data](images/code.png)

-# How to create a NodeJs Rest Api with ExpressJS
+# How to create a Rest Api with NodeJs and ExpressJs

 ## Before to start we need to install NVM (Node Version Manager)